Ranking Generated Answers: On the Agreement of Retrieval Models with Humans on Consumer Health Questions: Results

-\paragraph{Factors Influencing LLM Answer Quality.} We investigate the effect of prompting strategy and model size on~NRP.
-In total, we rank 16,000~generated answers: Each of the 8~models generated 10~answers for 4~different prompting strategies and 50~queries.
+\paragraph{Factors Influencing LLM Answer Quality.} We investigated the effect of prompting strategy and model size on~NRP.
+In total, we ranked 16,000~generated answers: Each of the 8~models generated 10~answers for 4~different prompting strategies and 50~queries.
 Figure~\ref{fig:weighted_position_boxplot} shows the NRP scores for each~LLM, grouped by prompt.
 As illustrated in the figure, the choice of prompting strategy influences the position of generated answers, especially for models with more parameters.
 When no context is given to the model (``No Prompt''), the effectiveness decreases for many models, with the exception of \mbox{\texttt{ChatGPT}}.
 Many small models are able to achieve a higher effectiveness with the MultiMedQA prompt than the next larger model with no prompt.
-This gain in effectiveness emphasizes the importance of prompting, even for models like \mbox{\texttt{Falcon}} and \mbox{\texttt{Llama-2}} that are already fine-tuned for instruction tasks.
+This gain in effectiveness underlines the importance of prompting and is particularly visible for the instruction-tuned models \mbox{\texttt{Falcon}} and \mbox{\texttt{Llama-2}}.
 Of all models, \mbox{\texttt{ChatGPT}} is the most effective with a mean NRP of~0.998. \mbox{\texttt{Falcon~7B}} is the least effective of the fine-tuned models with the \mbox{\texttt{Llama}} models being slightly more effective.
-The \mbox{\texttt{GPT-2}} variants show the lowest effectiveness overall, but improve as the number of parameters increases.
+The \mbox{\texttt{GPT-2}} variants show the lowest effectiveness overall, but improves as the number of parameters increases.
 Figure~\ref{fig:weighted_position_vs_model_size} visualises this trend by comparing the number of parameters to NRP scores when using the MultiMedQA prompt.
-The largest improvement in NRP is between \mbox{\texttt{GPT-2 Medium}} and \mbox{\texttt{GPT-2 Large}}, and between \mbox{\texttt{GPT-2 XL}} and \mbox{\texttt{Falcon~7B}}/\mbox{\texttt{Llama-2~7B}}.
+The largest improvements in NRP are between \mbox{\texttt{GPT-2 Medium}} and \mbox{\texttt{GPT-2 Large}}, and between \mbox{\texttt{GPT-2 XL}} and \mbox{\texttt{Falcon~7B}}/\mbox{\texttt{Llama-2~7B}}.
 For the small to medium-sized fine-tuned models, specifically the 7B~variant of \mbox{\texttt{Falcon}} and the~7B and 13B~variants of \mbox{\texttt{Llama-2}}, the trend is less clear. \mbox{\texttt{Llama-2~7B}} is more effective than the 7B~variant of \mbox{\texttt{Falcon}}, achieving an NRP of~0.995 compared to~0.988 by \mbox{\texttt{Falcon~7B}}.
-While they have the same number of parameters, the observed differences could be explained by differences in training data and the more sophisticated fine-tuning strategy of \mbox{\texttt{Llama-2}}.
-More surprisingly, \mbox{\texttt{Llama-2~7B}} on average ranks slightly better than the larger variant, which has nearly twice as many parameters.
+While they have the same number of parameters, the observed differences could be explained by differences in training data and the more sophisticated fine-tuning of \mbox{\texttt{Llama-2}}. \mbox{\texttt{Llama-2~7B}} ranks slightly better than the larger variant, which has nearly twice as many parameters.
 The similar rankings could indicate a saturation of the \mbox{\texttt{Llama-2}} model's effectiveness around that parameter count for our specific task.
-To summarize, prompting strategy and model size have a large influence on the effectiveness of generated answers and these effects are measurable with~NRP.
+To summarize, prompting and model size have a large influence on the effectiveness of generated answers and these effects are measurable with~NRP.